MARN-5895/Website/lectures/03_gitandgithub/README.md

 ## git

 Git is a command-line software that tracks changes in code.
 Git is now widely used for research software development from simple analysis code to complex climate models.
-When coupled with an online repository service, such as Github, git is a powerful tool for working collaboratively on coding projects.
+When coupled with an online repository service, such as Github, git becomes a powerful tool for working collaboratively on coding projects.
 For example, numerical models such as [MOM6](https://github.com/NOAA-GFDL/MOM6) and [MITgcm](https://github.com/MITgcm/MITgcm) are developed collaboratively on Github, with git as the version control software.

 Git is already installed on Storrs HPC, and it is also installed on your